As someone who is creating Asia Pacific’s business leaders of the future, what do you believe are the essential skills leaders require?

 Discover Professor Padurean’s successful skills for a digital transformation here.

-This article was originally published on Business Chief APAC, a ‘Digital Community’ that connects the world’s largest brands and their most senior executives with the latest trends pivoting towards technology and digital transformation.
+Originally published by Business Chief APAC, a ‘Digital Community’ that connects the world’s largest brands and their most senior executives with the latest trends pivoting towards technology and digital transformation.